What's in season - February

 This warm broccoli, feta & preserved lemon salad by contributing editor Diana Henry is a real treat; roasting the broccoli brings out a little sweetness which pairs brilliantly with the sour yogurt and bitter lemon.

-Find more ideas in our purple sprouting broccoli recipe collection.
+Check out more of our purple sprouting broccoli recipes.

 Brussels sprouts